-Massage therapy may be offered on an outpatient basis or to people who are in the hospital.
-Mayo researchers have found that this integrative medicine practice can reduce pain and tension in people facing or recovering from many problems, including heart surgery, breast cancer and colon surgery.
-Mayo clinic massage therapists provide massage therapy to thousands of people each year.
+Massage therapy may be offered on an outpatient basis or to people who are admitted to the hospital.
+Mayo researchers have found that this integrative medicine practice can reduce pain, anxiety and tension in people facing or recovering heart surgery, breast cancer, colon surgery and other procedures.
+Mayo Clinic massage therapists provide massage therapy to thousands of people each year.

 Mayo Clinic's massage therapists have sought additional training in techniques such as acupressure, reflexology, mobilization of scar tissue and lymphedema drainage.
 A certified massage therapist works with you and uses techniques based on your needs and goals.

 Acupuncture is one of the world's oldest recognized medical therapies.
-It is a key component of traditional Chinese medicine and embraced by many people, including medical professionals, as a safe and effective treatment for many conditions.
+It is a key component of traditional Chinese medicine and embraced by many people, including those who practice conventional medicine, as a safe and effective treatment for many conditions.

 You are treated by a doctor trained in acupuncture or a licensed acupuncture practitioner supervised by a doctor.
-Mayo Clinic acupuncture specialists perform more than 1,100 acupuncture treatments each year.
+Mayo Clinic acupuncture specialists enterprisewide perform more than 1,400 acupuncture treatments each year.